5. Safety

 Caution

-Please be aware that other road users may be moving faster than you while at rest, check surroundings and only perform actions listed when it is safe to do so.
+Please be aware that other road users may be moving faster than you while you are stationary so ensure you check your surroundings at all times and perform the actions listed only when it is safe to do so.

 Attention

-This procedure is applicable to those conditions in which the vehicle loses braking pressure and cannot come to an immediate stop.
+This procedure is applicable to conditions in which the vehicle loses braking pressure and so cannot be brought to a controlled stop.

 Attention